lake-wg/authz/draft-selander-ace-ake-authz.md

 # ACE Profile

+The protocol messages as specified in this document may be carried between the endpoints in various protocols.
 This section defines an embedding of the protocol as a profile of the ACE framework (see Appendix C of {{I-D.ietf-ace-oauth-authz}}).

 U plays the role of the ACE Resource Server (RS).
 V plays the role of the ACE Client (C).